melvin0008/kanban-app/README.md

-# redux-playground
+# Kanban App

-Learning redux and playing around with the redux environment
+Playing with webpack, react and hot loading